batttuh/Flutter-Internship-Doc/README.md

 - dispose: when we down the page it works.
 - didUpdateWidget: we can access oldWidget and compare it with the newWidget
 - inspect : we can see variables prop
+- mixin is work like interface we can inherit it using with
 <h2>TextField</h2>

 - ~ it makes integer the number== a~*b